-FHN's goal is to support our patients with education and assistance in obtaining healthcare coverage through the Health Insurance Marketplace related to the Affordable Care Act (ACA), sometimes known as "Obamacare" that was signed on March 23, 2010.
+FHN's goal is to support our patients with education and assistance in obtaining healthcare coverage through the Health Insurance Marketplace related to the Affordable Care Act (ACA) that was signed on March 23, 2010.

 Health Insurance Marketplace